eSignature Legality Guide

 eSignature Legality in Canada (Alberta, British Columbia, Ontario, and Quebec)

-Electronic signatures are legally recognized in Canada (Alberta, British Columbia, Ontario, and Quebec) and are provided for at the federal level by the Personal Information Protection and Electronic Documents Act (“PIPEDA”), as well as by provincial specific legislation in each of the provinces and territories.
+Electronic signatures are legally recognized in Canada at the federal level by the Personal Information Protection and Electronic Documents Act (“PIPEDA”), as well as by provincial specific legislation in each of the provinces and territories.

 E-Signature Legality Summary

-The federal government has enacted PIPEDA which, among other things, states that a signature requirement in one of the specified provisions of federal laws is satisfied by an electronic signature.
-Since PIPEDA is drafted to only apply to specific provisions of certain federal statutes, it leaves more gaps in the permissibility of electronic signatures than are seen at the provincial level.
-However, some other federal statutes have independently incorporated language explicitly permitting electronic documents and signatures (e.g., the Canada Business Corporations Act has its own provisions setting out terms for use of electronic documents).
+The federal government has enacted PIPEDA (SC 2000 c5) which, among other things, states that a signature required by a federal law is satisfied by an electronic signature.
+(PIPEDA, Section 43).
+Some other federal statutes have independently incorporated language explicitly permitting electronic documents and signatures (e.g., the Canada Business Corporations Act has its own provisions setting out terms for use of electronic documents).

 Documents That May be Signed Electronically